Bergamote08/EDA_Projects/READMEBigData.md

 Once you have the prerequisites, you can run the Ipython Notebook on [Databricks](https://community.cloud.databricks.com/login.html)

 The notebook is also available here [Databricks](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/7835003736843736/2947564936650603/6792544750977775/latest.html)

+### Author
+This notebook was created by Charlotte ALLEN